Can’t start your Mazda due to a faulty crankshaft position sensor? Learn how to fix it by following the procedures below.

 - Fault Codes: P0335, P0017, P0016

 These symptoms may be intermittent in some cases.
-That's why it makes it hard to diagnose a bad crankshaft position sensor, especially if the check engine light has not turned on.
+That’s why diagnosing a bad crankshaft position sensor makes it hard, especially if the check engine light has not turned on.

 Follow these steps to change the crankshaft position sensor on a Mazda.